amandafager/WUIP-event-invitation/README.md

 # WUIP-event-invitation

 This is a collaborative project between me and a student from the school's IP Form & Graphics class.
 Our mission was to create a fictional event invitation that communicates with targeted visitors through multiple channels.
 We decided ourselves which company/organization to choose from and what kind of event to create.
 It needed to be a personalized printed invitation with a QR code that will lead to the unique landing page.
-We decided to to create this invitation for a reopening of Spike Brewery's Taproom, a place where visitors can eat, drink beer och listen to good music.
+We decided to to create an invitation for the reopening of Spike Brewery's Taproom, a place where visitors can eat, drink beer och listen to good music.
 Visit the landing page here: [burkar-och-beats-at-taproom.vercel.app](https://burkar-och-beats-at-taproom.vercel.app/)

 ## Code Review